 The campaign’s focus is online, with a popular website and strong social media presence.
 Around this we built a programme of activity with retailers, food service companies, charities and membership organisations, as well as a network of pubs, cafes, restaurants and greengrocers.
 This activity was all about presenting a clear and consistent picture to the public of what to eat now and why.

-Eat Seasonably launched with activity from over 40 major businesses and charities, thousands of small businesses, and the support of Gregg Wallace and Hugh Fearnley-Whittingstall.
+Eat Seasonably was seed-funded by DEFRA and launched with co-ordinated activity from over 40 major businesses and charities, thousands of small businesses, and the public support of Gregg Wallace and Hugh Fearnley-Whittingstall.
 Its first year saw seasonal eating enter the mainstream and the rise of an unprecedented ‘grow your own’ movement.

-The campaign has since built into the go-to resource for people interested in seasonal fruit and veg, with millions of visits to the website and over 35,000 fans on Facebook.
+The campaign then built into the go-to resource for people interested in seasonal fruit and veg, with millions of visits to the website, ongoing partnerships with major retailers and caterers and over 35,000 fans on Facebook.